LCD projector: Projection surfaces

 Because they use small lamps and the ability to project an image on any flat surface, LCD projectors tend to be smaller and more portable than some other types of projection systems.
 Even so, the best image quality is found using a blank white, grey, or black (which blocks reflected ambient light) surface, so dedicated projection screens are often used.

-Perceived color in a projected image is a factor of both projection surface and projector quality.
+Perceived color in a projected image is a factor of both the projection surface and the projector quality.
 Since white is more of a neutral color, white surfaces are best suited for natural color tones; as such, white projection surfaces are more common in most business and school presentation environments.

 However, darkest black in a projected image is dependent on how dark the screen is.
 Because of this, some presenters and presentation-space planners prefer gray screens, which create higher-perceived contrast.
 The trade-off is that darker backgrounds can throw off color tones.
-Color problems can sometimes be adjusted through the projector settings, but may not be as accurate as they would on a white background.
+Color problems can sometimes be adjusted through the projector settings, but may not be as accurate as they would be on a white background.